 <pre>{{ archive|stringformat:"%#v" }}</pre>

-This code will output content similar to the following format (the specific content depends on your document data and model definition):
+This code will output content similar to the following format (specific content depends on your document data and model definition):

 &models.Archive{Id:123, Title:"安企CMS模板调试指南", SeoTitle:"", Link:"/article/123.html", Keywords:"安企CMS,模板调试,Go结构体", Description:"如何在安企CMS模板中调试Go结构体...", Content:"<p>正文内容...</p>", ModuleId:1, CategoryId:45, ...}

-The document structure often contains nested structures, such asarchive.CategoryRepresents the detailed information of the category to which the current document belongs.
+Document structures often nest other structures, such asarchive.CategoryRepresents the detailed information of the current document category.
 The usage for debugging this nested structure is also similar:

 <p>当前文档所属分类的完整结构:</p>